• Skip to primary navigation

 There are so many ways you can change up a recipe like this - below are a few suggestions but let your imagination run wild!

 Protein: Any meat would be a great addition to this, especially cooked chicken or beef.
-Fried tofu would also make a great addition.
+Fried tofu or prawns would also make a great addition.

 Close up of noodles and broccoli in a grey bowl